myarichuk/myarichuk.github.io/source/_posts/localvar-vs-property.md

 top_img: benchmarkdotnet.png
 cover: /2020/03/03/localvar-vs-property/code_analysis.jpg
 ---
 Can the benchmark that compares array iteration vs. pointer based iteration be optimized further?
-Yep.
+Yep!
 In a post I wrote earlier about [performance comparison between array access with pointers and the usual C#'s  way](http://www.graymatterdeveloper.com/2020/02/23/arrays-vs-pointers/), I saw an interesting comment that suggested a way to squeeze some more performance out of the scenario.
 Using a local variable instead of a call to a property (which is in fact a method call) made sense, though I wondered, just how *much* of a performance boost it would provide.
 So I decided to test it.
 The results turned out to be very... interesting.
 But before taking a look at the results, here is the test code: